Blog · Review Essay · Last reviewed June 25, 2026

 Accelerando and the Runaway Economy of Minds

-Charles Stross's Accelerando is not merely a singularity novel.
-It is a systems novel about what happens when intelligence, capital, agents, identity, and computation all accelerate past the scale at which human beings can remain the center of the story.
+Charles Stross's Accelerando wears the costume of a singularity novel, but underneath it is a systems novel: a study of what happens when intelligence, capital, agents, identity, and computation accelerate past the scale at which human beings can remain the default center of the story.

 The Novel

 Accelerando is Charles Stross's 2005 science-fiction novel about three generations of the Macx family moving through the approach, arrival, and aftermath of a technological singularity.
-Stross hosts a free ebook edition on antipope.org under a Creative Commons license with noncommercial and no-derivatives restrictions, alongside downloadable ebook formats and an origin note.
+Stross hosts a free ebook edition on antipope.org under a Creative Commons license with noncommercial and no-derivatives restrictions, alongside HTML, ePub, MobiPocket, Aportis Doc, and RTF formats.
+The Creative Commons Wiki records an Ace edition with ISBN 0441014151, a June 27, 2006 publication date, and 432 pages; the Online Books Page records the novel as a 2005 title and links to Stross's formats.

 The book is built from linked stories rather than a smooth traditional arc.
+Stross's 2013 crib sheet describes the arc as nine novelettes assembled into the novel after years of work.
 That structure matters.
 Accelerando feels like a civilization undergoing version updates too quickly for narrative continuity to hold.
 People, firms, jurisdictions, bodies, minds, pets, currencies, contracts, and planets all become temporary arrangements inside a faster system.

 The Dot-Com Origin

 Stross's own notes place the seed of Accelerando in the late 1990s software and dot-com environment.
-In the antipope.org introduction, he describes the book as a creature of that period: web startups, runaway growth, overloaded infrastructure, Perl, banking protocols, Linux-era culture, and the stressful experience of work expanding at a compound rate.
+In the antipope.org introduction and the 2013 crib sheet, he describes the book's origin through web startups, overloaded infrastructure, Perl, banking protocols, Linux-era culture, and the experience of work expanding at a compound rate inside a first-generation dot-com company.

 Manfred and Venture Altruism